San Diego Drug Transportation Criminal Lawyer

 - Mistaken identity

 If you are charged with any type of drug transportation charge, you are facing a felony, the best thing you could do is find a skilled criminal defense attorney.
 Particularly, you should find a local criminal defense attorney who knows the local San Diego judicial system.
-Local criminal defense attorneys know how local judges and local prosecutors work, and can use that knowledge to better represent you.
+Local criminal defense attorneys know how local judges and local prosecutors work and can use that knowledge to better represent you.
 While the charge may sound easy to resolve, the reality is that they are quite complicated, especially when it comes time to adequately represent your case before a judge or jury.
 To make sure you get the best legal scenario possible, you should talk to a skilled criminal defense attorney.
+Depending on the details of your case and your charges, we will look into your eligibility under Proposition 36 and make sure you get the best defense in your particular case.